Raku/App-Rakubrew/README.md

 Build a specific set of Rakudo, NQP and MoarVM commits.

 ### `register <name> <path>`
-Register an externaly built / installed Rakudo version with Rakudobrew.
+Register an externaly built / installed Rakudo version with Rakubrew.

 ### `build-zef`
 Install Zef into the current Rakudo version.